ZeroCM/zcm/docs/transports.md

 This will issue a call to our `my_transport_create` function with a `zcm_url_t`

 We even can go a step further and register transports in a static-context (i.e. before main)!
-This can be acheived we either a compiler-specific attribute (in C) or with a static object constructor in C++.
+This can be achieved we either a compiler-specific attribute (in C) or with a static object constructor in C++.
 The `zcm_transport_register` function is designed to be static-context safe.
+To learn more about how to do this in C++, take a look at `zcm/transport/transport_zmq_local.cpp`

 Lastly, ZCM supports using a transport without registering.
 In this mode, URL parsing is not supported.
 Instead, the user manually constructs a custom `zcm_trans_t*` and passes